Why we created this Program

 Mentoring and developing future Indigenous leaders in their business

 Providing opportunities for Indigenous students to gain valuable corporate experience

 Meet their RAP goal by utilising an Indigenous business in their supply chain

 In addition to all the points above, the Government benefits from new jobs being created.
 There is a strong indication that many internships will be newly created positions.

 Pride in achieving great outcomes for all parties involved

-Increasing the number of Indigenous employees in our business as we expand to meet demand
+Increasing the number of Indigenous employees in our business as we expand to meet the demand

-We charge a Recruitment fee to the Business who employees the intern
+We charge a Recruitment fee to the Business that employs the intern